DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-View-list.md

 ### Build Name

-Similar to the Rename tool, the SheetGen have the Build Name.
+Like the Rename tool, the SheetGen have the Build Name.
 Select the views you want and click to Build Name.
-Then define the Default Field Separator, Custom Field, Custom Separator and add or remove Parameters.
+Then set the Default Field Separator, Custom Field, Custom Separator and add or remove Parameters.

 ![SheetGen build name](../../assets\images\SheetGen\SG-Vl-BuildName.gif)